Municipalities of Qatar

 Change history:

-1. 1963: According to the Ministry of Municipality and Urban Planning website, the first municipality was the Municipality of Qatar, created under Law No. 11.
+1. 1963: According to source [1], the first municipality was the Municipality of Qatar, created under Law No. 11.
 Later in the same year, its name was changed to Municipality of Doha by Law No. 15.

 2. 1972-07-17: Ar Rayyan, Al Wakrah, Al Khawr and Dhekra, Ash Shamal, and Umm Salal municipalities created under Resolution No.11.